KevinMilacki/WD1_Project/README.md

 **This page is the inital page that you are presented with and has the following items:**
 <br>

-- Responsive menu with using Javascript
+- Responsive menu using Javascript
 - Responsive cards using Grid as a layout method
-- A contact page, with embeded map
+- A contact page, with embeded Google map

 All items on this page direct to either one of the other pages or the contact information at the bottom.
 <br>